 Lafayette Park has been used as a race track, a graveyard, a zoo, an encampment for soldiers during the War of 1812, and many political protests and celebrations.
+There is unconfirmed historical speculation that captive Africans were bought and sold there as well.
 The surrounding neighborhood became the city's most fashionable 18th century residential area - home to a number of Washington personalities including Lincoln's Secretary of State William Henry Seward and South Carolina Senator John C. Calhoun.
 Andrew Jackson Downing landscaped Lafayette Square in 1851 in the picturesque style.
 Today's plan with its five large statues dates from the 1930's.
 In the center stands Clark Mills' equestrian statue of President Andrew Jackson, erected in 1853; in the four corners are statues of Revolutionary War heroes: France's General Marquis Gilbert de Lafayette and Major General Comte Jean de Rochambeau; Poland's General Tadeusz Kościuszko; and Prussia's Major General Baron Frederich Wilhelm von Steuben.

 Buildings around Lafayette Square include: the White House, the Old Executive Office Building, the Department of the Treasury, St. John's Episcopal Church, the Blair-Lee House, Decatur House, and the Renwick Gallery.

 The Department of Veterans Affairs (VA) building, 810 Vermont Avenue, that was built in 1916 on the site of the distinguished Arlington Hotel (1868-1913).
 Veterans Affairs runs the nation's largest hospital network, involving 170 hospitals nationwide;